myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup gateway device

-Actility does not currently have a public LoRa network for your devices to connect to.
 In order for your LoRa devices to connect to the Actility network, you must have purchased and configured a gateway device.
 When using the Actility network, we recommend that you purchase and configure one of the following gateway devices:

 + For use in the European Union, we recommend the **Multitech Conduit EU868**
    + You can purchase a <a href="http://actility.thingpark.com/thingpark-store/development-kit/178-multitech-conduit-eu868.html" target="_blank">Multitech Conduit EU868 here</a>